The layers behind the mighty and Hispanic Hollywood trailblazer Desi Arnaz - ExBulletin

 Javier Bardem pursued the role of pioneering Latin American artist Desi Arnaz for years, even before Amazon Studios gave the green light to his new film.
 Being the Ricardos, a slice of dramatic history centered on one of America’s most famous TV couples as they face a series of crises that threaten their personal and professional lives.

-In an interview, Bardem said he wanted to explore the many layers that accompany the portrayal of a multi-faceted artist and businessman, who revolutionized American television while embracing his Cuban roots at a time when the Hispanic word hadn’t even emerged.
+In an interview, Bardem said he was interested in exploring the many layers that accompany the performance of a multi-faceted artist and businessman, who revolutionized American television while embracing his Cuban roots at one time. or the word hispanic hadn’t even emerged.

 There are a lot of colors and layers in what he represented as an artist, as a musician, as a producer, as a husband and also the origin of a Latin personality who arrived in Hollywood in the time, Bardem said.
 He was able to really make room to introduce himself and showcase his skills and make sure everyone would respect that.